MrHedmad/kerblam-paper/src/main.typ

 A few practical observations stem from this principle:
 - version control encourages good development practices, such as atomic commits, meaningful commit messages, and more, reducing the amount of mistakes made while programming and increasing efficiency by making debugging easier;
-- version control discourages the upload of very large (binary) files, so input and output data cannot be efficiently shared through such a system, incentivizing the deposit of data in online archives and - by extension - favouring the FAIRness of the manipulated data objects;
+- version control discourages the upload of very large (binary) files, so input and output data cannot be efficiently shared through such a system, incentivizing the deposit of data in online archives and---by extension---favoring the FAIR-ness of the manipulated data objects;
 - code collaboration and collaboration techniques (such as "GitHub Flow" or "trunk based development" @appletonStreamedLinesBranching1998 @GitHubFlow) can be useful to promote a more efficient development workflow in data analysis disciplines such as bioinformatics, especially in mid- to large- research groups;
-- the core unit of a project should be a code repository, containing everything related to that project - from code, to documentation, to configuration.
+- the core unit of a project should be a code repository, containing everything related to that project---from code, to documentation, to configuration.

 The usage of a version control system has implications also for FAIR-ness.
 Leveraging remote platforms can be fundamental for both Findability and Accessibility.